BWC-Somnambulist/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

 	- Entry and exit nodes: Security analysts can monitor known entry and exit nodes of the Tor network.
 If traffic is observed connecting to or from these nodes, it is likely to be Tor traffic.
 	- TLS fingerprinting: Tor uses specific TLS (Transport Layer Security) cipher suites and parameters that can be identified through deep packet inspection, which allows analysts to detect Tor traffic.
 	- Protocol fingerprinting: Tor uses its own protocol (the Tor protocol) for communication, which can be detected through protocol analysis and traffic monitoring.
-	- How do organised crime investigators find people on tor networks [Founder of Silk Road](https://www.wired.com/2015/04/silk-road-1/)
+	- How do organised crime investigators find people on tor networks [Example: Founder of Silk Road](https://www.wired.com/2015/04/silk-road-1/)
 - Proxy
-	- Why 7 proxies won’t help you.
+	- Why 7 proxies won’t help you. (correlation attacks/log retention/proxy trustworthiness)
 - BGP
 	- Border Gateway Protocol.
 	- Holds the internet together.
+	- A standardised exterior gateway protocol that manages how packets are routed across the internet by exchanging routing and reachability information between autonomous systems.
+BGP allows routers to determine the most efficient path to transmit data across the internet and dynamically adjust to network changes or failures.
+BGP is the protocol responsible for maintaining the global routing table and ensuring efficient and reliable data transmission across the internet.
 - Network traffic tools
 	- Wireshark
 	- Tcpdump
-	- Burp suite
+	- BurpSuite
 - HTTP/S
 	- (80, 443)
 	- Common HTTP Response Codes: